Interplanetary spaceflight: Reasons for interplanetary travel

 The costs and risk of interplanetary travel receive a lot of publicity—spectacular examples include the malfunctions or complete failures of probes without a human crew, such as Mars 96, Deep Space 2, and Beagle 2 (the article List of Solar System probes gives a full list).

 Many astronomers, geologists and biologists believe that exploration of the Solar System provides knowledge that could not be gained by observations from Earth's surface or from orbit around Earth.
-But they disagree about whether human-crewed missions make a useful scientific contribution—some think robotic probes are cheaper and safer, while others argue that either astronauts or spacefaring scientists, advised by Earth-based scientists, can respond more flexibly and intelligently to new or unexpected features of the region they are exploring.
+However, they disagree about whether human-crewed missions justify their cost and risk.
+Critics of human spaceflight argue that robotic probes are more cost-effective, producing more scientific knowledge per dollar spent; robots do not need costly life-support systems, can be sent on one-way missions, and are becoming more capable as artificial intelligence advances.
+Others argue that either astronauts or spacefaring scientists, advised by Earth-based scientists, can respond more flexibly and intelligently to new or unexpected features of whatever region they are exploring.

-Those who pay for such missions (primarily in the public sector) are more likely to be interested in benefits for themselves or for the human race as a whole.
-So far the only benefits of this type have been "spin-off" technologies which were developed for space missions and then were found to be at least as useful in other activities (NASA publicizes spin-offs from its activities).
+Some members of the general public mainly value space activities for whatever tangible benefits they may deliver to themselves or to the human race as a whole.
+So far the only benefits of this type have been "spin-off" technologies which were developed for space missions and then were found to be at least as useful in other activities.
+However, public support, at least in the US, remains higher for basic scientific research than for human space flight; a 2023 survey found that Americans rate basic research as their third-highest priority for NASA, after monitoring Earth-endangering asteroids and understanding climate change.
+Support for scientific research is about four times higher than for human flight to the Moon or Mars.